dcclogin/contextuality-effect/README.md

 The most naive, but intuitive enough way is by introduing state monad.

+[TODO]

 ### Variant 2: concurrency

+[TODO]

 ### Variant 3: continuation monad / iterator

+[TODO]

 ## Speculative Ideas

+Single observable scenario:
+- self-revealing concealment (nothing is hidden, except "nothing is hidden")
+- zero-level discursive exchange: question itself as the answer, receiving my own message in a reversed form
+- zero-level economic exchange: giving itself as receiving / gift
+- self-reflective move of including the observer's own subjective position into the series of observed phenomena
+- "I am always-already in the picture I see in the guise of a blind-spot"
+- motto of dialectics "Two divides into One" (not "Two unites into One"!)

+Metaphorical concepts:
+- sujet suppose savoir